 - Copywriting on photos

-- Agreement on my total control over the Instagram account during the collaboration
+- Agreement on my total control over the Instagram account during the collaboration for the best outcome possible

 If your brand’s Instagram needs some boosting – feel free to contact me here or on my social media channels and we’ll make it work!